This article details frequently asked questions regarding the encryption of our basic services and customer eligibility for new equipment.

-You will need a set-top box, digital adapter or a CableCARD enabled device on each TV in your home to ensure you will see Limited Basic service once encryption is complete.
+You will need a set-top box, Digital Terminal Adapter (DTA) or a CableCARD-enabled device on each TV in your home to ensure you will see Limited Basic service once encryption is complete.

-Limited Basic customers who currently do not have equipment on their account are eligible for up to two (2) DTAs, at no charge for two (2) years (five years if you also receive Medicaid) if they request DTAs during the equipment offer period at or around the time of encryption.
+Limited Basic customers who currently do not have equipment on their account are eligible for up to two DTAs at no charge for two years (five years if you also receive Medicaid) if you request DTAs during the equipment offer period at or around the time of encryption.

-DTAs available under this offer must be ordered during the equipment offer period; beginning 30 days before the date of encryption and for 120 days after encryption.
+DTAs available under this offer must be ordered during the equipment offer period, which begins 30 days before the date of encryption and ends 120 days after encryption.
 A notice will be sent to all customers informing them of their eligibility and the start of the offer period for their system.

 What happens after two years of receiving my DTA at no cost?

-What are the differences between a set-top box and a digital adapter?
+What are the differences between a set-top box and a DTA?

 A set-top box processes digital-quality signals.
-With this box, you can view the XFINITY on-screen channel guide, XFINITY On Demand programming, Pay-Per-View (PPV) content, all available channels you subscribe to regardless of your service package and approximately forty commercial-free music channels.
+With this box, you can view the XFINITY On-Screen Guide, XFINITY On Demand programming, Pay Per View (PPV) content, all available channels you subscribe to regardless of your service package and approximately 40 commercial-free music channels.

-A digital adapter also provides digital-quality signals.
-However, when using a digital adapter, you won’t have access to an on-screen channel guide, PPV content, premium channels or XFINITY On Demand programming and viewable channels vary based on the customers level of service.
+A DTA also provides digital-quality signals.
+However, when using a DTA, you won’t have access to a guide, PPV content, premium channels or XFINITY On Demand programming and viewable channels vary based on your level of service.

 About New Equipment Installation/Eligibility